mronzetti/rt_cetsa/README.md

 Description of files
 ____________________________________________________________________________________
 1_  label_plate
   |_  Takes in raw matlab files from RT_CETSA experiments and cleans/arranges them for analysis
       in moltenprot software.
-2_
+2_  process_moltenprot
+  |_  Retrieves data from moltenprot analysis folders/files and processes/tidies them for additional analysis.